SarwarMorshad/movie-matrix-client/README.md

   - Real-time updates across the app

 - **👤 User Profile & Settings**
-  - View and edit your profile information
+  - View and edit your profile information with dedicated profile page
+  - Edit profile with a separate edit interface
-  - Upload profile photos
+  - Upload and update profile photos
   - Track your activity and statistics
-  - Subscription/plan management
+  - Subscription plans and premium features
+  - Manage account preferences

 ### 🎨 UI/UX Features